dwrobel/flatcam/README.md

 =================================================

+6.11.2019

+- the "CRTL+S" key combo when the Preferences Tab is in focus will save the Preferences instead of saving the Project

 5.11.2019

 - added a new setting named 'Allow Machinist Unsafe Settings' that will allow the Travel Z and Cut Z to take both positive and negative values